Ahmad Kheir El Dine

 Ahmad Hussein Kheir El Dine (أحمد حسين خير الدين; born 7 July 1995) is a Lebanese football and futsal player who plays as a midfielder for club Ansar and the Lebanon national team.

 Club career

 Futsal

 Kheir El Dine was nominated in the All-Star Team of the 2018 AFC Futsal Club Championship with Bank of Beirut.
 In 2019, he joined Iraqi club Naft Al-Junoob.
 In 2021, Kheir El Dine returned to Lebanon and joined Hurriya Saida, with whom he played until 2022.

-Football
+Nejmeh

 In August 2022, after having played 10 years in futsal, Kheir El Dine made the change to football and signed for Lebanese Premier League club Nejmeh on a two-year deal.
 Kheir El Dine cited the lack of financial support for futsal in Lebanon as the main reason for the switch.
 He was one of a number of futsal players to switch to football and eventually join Nejmeh, including Khaled Takaji, Ali Tneich, Edmond Chehade, and Hassan Chaito.
+He won the league title with Nejmeh in 2023–24.

+Ansar

 On 11 July 2024, Kheir El Dine signed for cross-city rivals Ansar on a three-year contract.
+He won the 2024–25 and 2025–26 league titles with Ansar, and was crowned league champion for three consecutive times.